This is Part 1 of a series. You can read Part 2 here.

 “Junia” occurs in all Greek manuscripts except for five that have a variant of another kind, namely, “Julia”.
 But Julia is clearly a woman’s name – the most popular by far of all names in Rome…How, on any scheme, then, did scholars get to a masculine term and to a man Junias?”
 (Epp, p.31)

-I do not want to go into what the word “apostle” meant¹.
+I do not want to go into what the word “apostle” means in this passage¹.
 Clearly, there were more than twelve apostles as Matthias was added when Judas committed suicide.
 Paul was added later, as were others.
 Some go to Paul’s defense of his apostleship in the books of Corinthians and try to backwards engineer a definition, but there are times that the word is used to mean “messenger” or “leader” or “emissary” as well.
 Regardless, it is clear that Andronicus and Junia are leaders in the early church…or at the very least, highly esteemed by them.

 Chrysostom raved about Junia in his comments on this passage.